The Grass-Fed Milk Story

 What is in milk?

 Before we can dive into the topic of grass-fed milk, let’s talk about the composition of milk.
 Generally, milk is divided into 4 components, lipids, proteins, minerals and vitamins.
-Lipids like triglycerides, phospholipids, free fatty acids and carotenoids make up around 4% of milk.
+Lipids like triglycerides make up around 4% of milk.
 Whereas proteins consist of casein protein(2.8%) and whey protein(0.6%).
-Non-proteinogenic nitrogens like creatine, urea and nucleic acids make up 0.0% of milk[1].
-Meanwhile, minerals and vitamins in milk actually make it one of the most complete micronutrient profile foods that come in liquid form, which explains why it’s so beneficial for infants (no sxxt Sherlock haha).
-Unsurprisingly, this chemical composition varies with the type of feed the cows eat.
+Non-proteinogenic nitrogens like creatine make up to 0.2% of milk[1].
+Meanwhile, minerals and vitamins in milk make it one of the most micro-nutrient-dense foods that comes in liquid form.
+Obviously, all this varies with what the cows are fed.

 Types of Feeding System